Machado’s grand slam sends Padres over Dodgers, 6-2

 TRAINER’S ROOM

 Dodgers: SS Corey Seager completed baseball activities for the second straight day.
 He’s been sidelined for nearly a week because of lower back discomfort.
-“It’s going to be a slow progression,” manager Dave Roberts said.
+“It’s going to be a slow progression,” Roberts said.
 The team is still considering putting him on the IL, but hasn’t made a decision yet.

 BACK TO CALI